ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-15-perlin-noise.md

 float2 upperRightDirection = rand2dTo2d(float2(ceil(value.x), ceil(value.y))) * 2 - 1;
 ```

 Then we generate the values again.
 They start at 0 at the cell, and then become bigger the further away they go.

 For the lower left cell, which is equivalent to the previous cell in the 1d example, we can simply use the fraction as a vector as it is 0 at the cell and the y component becomes bigger the more we go up and the x component grows as we look further to the right, both increasing the absolute value of the result.
-On the lower right cell, we subtract `(1, 0)` from the value, so the vector will be smallest in the lower left corner and grow as we go left or up.
+On the lower right cell, we subtract `(1, 0)` from the value, so the vector will be smallest in the lower right corner and grow as we go left or up.
 Similarly to the 1d example we can also see here, that the value is negative when we approach the cell from the lower side, giving us continuous functions passing 0 at the cell position.
 And in the same matter we subtract `(0, 1)` from the fraction before taking the dot product with the upper left corner and subtract `(1, 1)` in case of the upper right corner.

 ```glsl
 float2 fraction = frac(value);